gbrigandi/tfschema-bindgen/README.md

 ### Quick Start

 A Terraform schema is required for generating Rust types responsible of deserialization and serialization.
-It can either be exported from your Terraform plan or manually generated.
+It can either be exported from your Terraform configuration or manually generated.
 We'll take the latter approach, therefore defining a reference schema with just one provider type having one attribute:

 ```json